AGelemerov/eng130_Microservices/README.md

 - Organized around business capabilities
 - Owned by a small team
 - The microservice architecture enables the rapid, frequent and reliable delivery of large, complex applications.
 It also enables an organization to evolve its technology stack.
+## Characteristics of Microservices

+### Autonomous
+- Each component service in a microservices architecture can be developed, deployed, operated, and scaled without affecting the functioning of other services.
+Services do not need to share any of their code or implementation with other services.
+Any communication between individual components happens via well-defined APIs.

+### Specialized
+- Each service is designed for a set of capabilities and focuses on solving a specific problem.
+If developers contribute more code to a service over time and the service becomes complex, it can be broken into smaller services.
 ![monolith-vs-microservices](images/monolith-vs-microservice.png)

 ## Benefits of Microservices